TurtleEngr/gitproj/doc/user-doc/config.md

 will be used.
 If ~/.pre-commit exits, that file will be used.
 And finally the /usr/share/doc/git-proj/hooks/pre-commit file will be used.

+The first time "git proj init" is used to create a project, all the pre-commit files (~/.pre-commit, PROJ/.pre-commit, PROJ/.git/hooks/pre-commit) will be cloned from /usr/share/doc/git-proj/hooks/pre-commit This allows the user to add their own pre-commit functions.

 # Config Variables and Environment Variables